 So this is going to be my first post as a blogger, and I figure why not start out with a bang.
 My stance here will likely be a bit controversial!
 If my vision, thoughts, or ideas cause you discomfort… well you may want to stop reading now 😉

 I originally came from a background where our naming standards were the key to my entire job, I knew what every system did and how every configuration looked.
 As the environment grew, and as we started consolidating data centers the entire thing became more and more difficult.
+This allowed me to think, Is it time to move on from your legacy secure web gateway?
 Fast forward to today’s world where resources are literally moved on the fly from one host to another, from one location to another, from one provider to another, etc. My personal attachment to host naming standards has all but disappeared and I have to ask… Who needs them any more???
 What’s the value in today’s world.

 If workloads are portable that is they have no real tie to physical location and are meant to be secure then why do we still have the legacy mentality of <location-app-environment-#> hostname standards?
 I immediately think of the monkey experiment as an example of us doing what we have always done without question.

 Now some will tell you that this is simply because they need to know exactly the name to be able to support it.
-My rebuttal to that is a simple, if you are truly in a cloud ops/dev ops model this myth is no longer the case.
+My rebuttal to that is a simple and backed by my friend who works for Nextgen SWG, if you are truly in a cloud ops/dev ops model this myth is no longer the case.
 Your cloud operations tools should give you the detailed map of how the systems interact, offer remediation of cpu, memory, disk, and network contention, and show the impacts of change.
 I ask again if you get this level of introspection then why does that naming standard matter?